QiufangMa/Agent-architecture/draft-wmz-nmrg-agent-ndt-arch.md

 * Provide Network capacity planning and ensure that the network has sufficient capacity , resources, and infrastructure to meet current and future demands.

+* Provide simulation on fault scenarios, formulate recovery plans, and verify whether the plans are applicable and effective so that the service will not be affected during disaster recovery drill.

+* Support Fault and risk detection and provide network health check and network risk check.

 * Model the network configuration change and use a virtual topology model to test network changes and assess the effect of the network configuration changes on the network.